Kingdom of Powys: Rhodri, Hywel, and Gruffydd

 Hywel encouraged the use of coinage in Wales, having his monies minted in Chester, a benefit of his relations with England.
 In 945 Hywel held an assembly in Whitland to codify his law codes, though with the aid of the celebrated cleric Blegywryd.
 Hwyel's works would lead posterity to name him the good (Hywel Dda), and his reign is recognised as an unusually peaceful one.
 On his death, Gwynedd reverted to the Aberffraw dynasty, though Powys and Deheubarth were divided between his sons.

 Maredudd ab Owain rebuilt the kingdom of his grandfather Hywel Dda.
 He was king of Deheubarth and Powys by 986, when he seized Gwynedd.
 Maredudd fought off English encroachment in Powys and increasing Viking raids in Gwynedd.
 He is recorded to have paid a penny for hostages captured by Vikings, a large sum for his time.
-With Maredudd's death in 999, Powys passed to his grandson Llywelyn ap Seisyll, through Maredudd's elder daughter Princess Anghared (with her first husband Seisyll ap Owian), while Deheubarth was divided between his sons.
+With Maredudd's death in 999, Powys passed to his son-in-law Llywelyn ap Seisyll, through Maredudd's elder daughter Princess Anghared, while Deheubarth was divided between his sons.

 Gwynedd temporarily returned to the Aberffraw line, though the next century would see the abandonment of the senior historic families as increased Viking incursions and incessant warfare led usurpers to overthrow the Aberffraw and Dinefwr houses; they would not recover until the end of the 11th century.
 Llywelyn's son Gruffydd would unite all Wales under his own kingship, displacing his cousins in Deheubarth, even expanding into England and affecting politics there.
 With Gruffydd's death Deheubarth passed through a series of rulers with various claims, but would return to the historic Dinefwr dynasty in 1063 in the person of Maredudd ab Owain ab Edwin.